|By Jim Bruene on August 21, 2014 3:07 PM | Comments|

 There is also a $1 fee to temporarily raise your daily deposit limit to deposit a large check.

 In late 2009, I refinanced my home through what was then ING Direct.
 While the process wasn't perfect (see post), it went pretty smooth, and I've been happy with the bank even as it transitioned to Capital One ownership.
 I chose a 5-year term (with 30-year amortization) because it was an absurdly low rate at the time (though who knew that wasn't even close to the bottom).

 The bank has been encouraging me to refinance almost a year in advance of the end of that deal.
 I finally took them up on their offer.
 You'd think that since they knew my life history and have pretty much owned my home for 4.5 years, that it would be relatively simple to update.
 But it doesn't work that way.
 While the phone-based refi process has been relatively smooth (there was no online refi option for my loan), I feel like I'm going through the exact same process as a new customer.

-I know the bank has its hands tied by regulation and secondary market requirements, but they could at least make me FEEL like I was saving time by rolling over an existing loan.
+I know the bank has its hands tied by regulation and secondary market requirements, but they could at least make me FEEL as if I were saving time by rolling over an existing loan.
 How about accessing my account (which I've had for 13 years) and letting me verify that the info is correct instead of making me fill out every field over and over again?

-To most families, the home mortgage is their biggest financial bets they will ever make and it's time that financial institutions create relationships with the mortgage at the core.
+To most families, the home mortgage is the biggest financial bet they will ever make, and it's time that financial institutions create relationships with the mortgage at the core.